 What to do if you suspect subsidence?

 Instruct a Chartered Building Surveyor to inspect the property as soon as possible advising them of your concerns.
 They will conduct a thorough inspection of the building as a whole and the particular areas of concern before confirming if subsidence exists and advising of any remedial actions that need to be taken.
 You should also contact your insurance provider as you may be covered for the costs of the diagnosis and remedial works as part of your plan.

-To find out more about the causes of subsidence and way to reduce their impact on your property, view our cause’s subsidence blog.
+To find out more about the causes of subsidence and way to reduce their impact on your property, view our causes of subsidence blog.

 Need advice or services?

-We have an experienced team of Chartered Building Surveyors operating throughout London and the South who can advise on building defects and conduct full building surveys.
-Use our contact form to get in touch with our Building Surveying team.
+We have an experienced building surveying team operating throughout London and the South of England.
+Use our contact form to get in touch.

 If you found this article helpful and would like to receive more posts like this directly to your inbox, subscribe to receive our quarterly newsletter or follow us on twitter @KemptonCarr and like us on facebook to see them first.